-Section 22.4 Classification seniority shall be a factor of consideration in shift assignment when not rotated.
+Section 22.4 Classification seniority within a department shall be a factor of consideration in shift assignment when not rotated.
 The extent to which such seniority shall be a factor shall be specified in Article 24 - Hours of Work and Rest Periods.